shahednasser/medusa-marketplace/README.md

 1. Link users to stores.
 2. Link products to stores.
+3. Link orders to stores.
-3. Create a store for every new user.
+4. Create a store for every new user.
-4. Fetch only the products in the user's store.
+5. Fetch only the products in the user's store.
-5. Allow registration of users.
+6. Allow registration of users.
+7. Fetch only orders of the user's store.
+8. Allow super admin to see all main orders.

 ## Installation